Scoring methodology

 • Market context: issuer-level valuation, trade timing within the prevailing range, and cross-signal alignment with other FilingIQ models.

-Factor weights and threshold cutoffs are part of the calibrated model and not published in full.
-Each model release is backtested against held-out historical windows before deployment.
+Factor weights and threshold cutoffs are part of the model and not published in full.

 Institutional Flow Score (IFS)